ArnaldoMatute/NuclearAndCarbon/README.md

 ## Possible correlation

 The more Nuclear energy a country produces, the more contamination there is?
 Or maybe it is not true.
-This study comprises the all year in the 21st century and test whether there are some correlation between nuclear energy share and the carbon intensity in the countries that apply.
+This study comprises all years in the 21st century and tests whether there is some correlation between nuclear energy share and the carbon intensity in the countries that apply.

-At the end, an animated GIF shows all linear regressions made for these two variables.
+In the end, an animated GIF shows all linear regressions made for these two variables.
 To provide more information, the radii of the markers in the scatterplot are proportional to the total energy consumption of the respective country.

 For all years in the 21st century, the linear regression shows a NEGATIVE slope.
 The more nuclear energy there is in the energy matrix of the country, the less its